paulroho/paulroho.github.io/_posts/2014-09-29-Engineering-Wunderlist-for-Android.md

 ---

 César showed off the architecture of the [Wunderlist App for Android](https://play.google.com/store/apps/details?id=com.wunderkinder.wunderlistandroid "Wunderlist App in the Google Play Store") for [Wunderlist](https://www.wunderlist.com/).

 While some amount was standard ingredients, there were some interesting aspects:

 ## API
-* Websocket - support for instant notifications
+* Websocket - main way of communication (support for instant notifications)
 * REST - mainly as fallback for Websockets

 ## Android Layer